Want to stop feeling tired? Maybe that’s a silly question. A lot of us get so used to ‘running on empty’ we barely register we’re exhausted any more.

 So why are we so tired?

 And yet the evidence is clear: it’s not healthy, or even effective, to be operating at a state of depletion.
-Let alone the fact that it’s not much bloody fun to be on your knees with tiredness all the time, right?
+Let alone the fact that it’s not much bloody fun to be on your knees all the time, right?

 1. Replenish yourself